Metropolitan Cathedral of Lima: Choir stalls

 The impressive choir stalls, currently flanking the main altar, was designed by the Spaniard Martín Alonso de Mesa and made by the Catalan Pedro de Noguera in the 17th century.
 In the backs we see figures of numerous male saints and female saints (Apostles, Doctors, Popes, Bishops, virgins, etc.), Formerly the choir was located in front of the main altar (a position similar to that of the Cathedral of Mexico City).
 On the back of the Cathedra (which is located in the left stalls, under a canopy) is the figure of the Redeemer.
 The main altarpiece, in Neoclassical style, is presided over by an Immaculate Conception.
 Under the presbytery is the crypt of the Archbishops, where the remains of almost all the archbishops of this city are found, from Jerónimo de Loayza (the first) to Cardinal Augusto Vargas Alzamora, the last to die.

 The Neoclassical pulpit is crowned by an image of Saint John the Evangelist, and the crucifix that remains in front, by a Paschal Lamb.
 In the transept of the nave, we see 4 statues (2 on each side) of Saint John the Evangelist, Saint Peter, Saint Paul and Saint James the Greater.
-It is the work of the builder Matías Maestro, who led the renovation of the old Liman Baroque altars, replacing them with Neoclassical altars.
+It is the work of the Spanish builder Matías Maestro, who led the renovation of the old Liman Baroque altars, replacing them with Neoclassical altars.